pradeepiyer/ray-mcp/docs/TOOLS.md

 ```

 **Notes:**
+- **Legacy tool** - Use `retrieve_logs` for more comprehensive logging capabilities
-- Only job logs are currently supported (actor and node logs are not implemented)
+- Only job logs are supported (actor and node logs are not implemented)
 - The `job_id` parameter is required
 - Logs are returned as the last N lines where N is the `num_lines` parameter
 - If no `num_lines` is specified, defaults to 100 lines